 Note: The University reserves the right to change degree requirements, major and minor requirements, and course offerings, and to cancel any course not elected by a sufficient number of students at the time offered.

-293 Seminar Course – Sophomore level, non-regular courses offered occasionally which cover selected topics selected by the department.
+Sophomore level or beginning master’s level, non-regular course offered occasionally which covers topics selected by the department.

-391/491 Independent Study individualized study of a topic of interest beyond the content of regular course offerings, involving a minimum of 1 – 3 meetings with instructor during semester.
-Available to Juniors or Seniors.
-Contract required.*
+individualized study of a topic of interest beyond the content of regular course offerings, involving a minimum of 1 – 3 meetings with instructor during semester.
+Available to Juniors or above.
+Contract required.

-392/492 Directed Study is a faculty directed individualized offering of a regular course not available in a semester, or an individualized course on a topic of interest beyond the content of regular course offerings, involving a minimum of 50 minutes per week with instructor during semester.
-Available to Juniors or Seniors.
-Contract required.*
+is a faculty directed individualized offering of a regular course not available in a semester, or an individualized course on a topic of interest beyond the content of regular course offerings, involving a minimum of 50 minutes per week with instructor during semester.
+Available to Juniors or above.
+Contract required.

-393 Seminar Course – Junior level, non-regular courses offered occasionally which cover selected topics selected by the department.
+Junior level or above, or upper masters level, non-regular course offered occasionally which covers topics selected by the department.

 Contract courses are defined as all non‑classroom instruction for which credit is given with the exception of social work practicum and student teaching.
-These include: Independent Studies Directed Studies, Practicum and Internships
+These include: Independent Studies, Directed Studies or Substitutions, Practicum and Internships.

 General Contract Procedures

 1. All contract courses must be completed under the control of an appropriately completed contract between student and instructor with approval of the department chair of the program using the course.